-Our trustees work with you over the term of the bankruptcy or proposal giving you guidance and support and to answer any questions along the way.
+Our trustees work with you giving you guidance and support and to answer any questions along the way.

 Experienced and Committed

-Our bankruptcy trustees and consumer proposal administrators we have years of experience helping debtors with insolvency and indebtedness, we are committed to helping you to become debt free.
+Our insolvency trustees and proposal administrators we have years of experience helping debtors with insolvency and indebtedness, we are committed to helping you to become debt free.

 Local Neighbourhood Offices

 With six (6) offices we have been helping Durham Region and the Toronto GTA consumers for over thirty-five (35) years.
 We know how to stop phone calls, wage garnishment, and debt collectors from contacting you.

 We’ll give you good honest advice, guidance and financial tools to be debt free, we’ve helped others and we can help you, call us today!